petershin/liferay-learn/docs/courses/latest/en/selling-liferay/level-0/what-challenges-does-liferay-solve-horizontal-solutions/modern-intranets.md

 ## Key Benefits

-Benefits of a modern intranet include:
+Benefits of a modern intranet include

-* Liferay DXP provides a variety of tools to **empower teams to work remotely** in a collaborative way
+* Liferay DXP provides a variety of tools to **empower teams to work remotely** in a collaborative way.
-* Employees have different roles and responsibilities so it is critical that the intranet provides a **personalized user experience** to reduce downtime
+* Employees have different roles and responsibilities, so the intranet must provide a **personalized user experience** to reduce downtime.
-* **Measuring self-service adoption** is critical to know what features and content are most useful and to identify content or features that might need to be updated
+* **Measuring self-service adoption** is critical to know what features and content are most useful and to identify content or features that should be updated.
-* A modern intranet also helps to **resolve platform issues quickly** and ensure **business continuity** if a plant or office is closed or unavailable
+* A modern intranet also helps to **resolve platform issues quickly** and ensure **business continuity** if a plant or office is closed or unavailable.
-* **Secure access control** is also vital to ensure employees can only access content and features they are allowed to and so that you can comply with any certification or audit requirements
+* **Secure access control** is also vital to ensure employees can only access allowed content and features and so that you can comply with any certification or audit requirements.

 ## Key Liferay DXP Capabilities for Modern Intranets

-When discussing Liferay’s key capabilities for Modern Intranets, highlight Liferay’s portal heritage and ability to provide secure access to an integrated set of resources.
-However, to stress the _modern_ nature of Liferay intranet solutions highlight some additional capabilities such as:
+When discussing Liferay’s key capabilities for modern intranets, highlight Liferay’s portal heritage and ability to provide secure access to an integrated set of resources.
+However, stress the _modern_ nature of Liferay intranet solutions by highlighting additional capabilities:

 * [Design Systems & Experience Management](https://learn.liferay.com/w/dxp/site-building)
 * [Content & Asset Management](https://learn.liferay.com/w/dxp/content-authoring-and-management)